19th C, pine, mineral pigments. Authentic antique piece; in excellent condition with painted designs intact.

 42¼” h.
 52½” w.
 18” d.

-This is an authentic handcrafted Tibetan chest painted with natural mineral color pigments.
-The brown lacquered top consists of two wood panels with cracks showing on the front panel due to age and weathering.
-The front edge tapers down and is painted orange decorated with gilded trailing floral design.
-Below the top is a narrow recessed neck painted green top with relief carving of gilded angular continuous-life design.
-The framework has the mortise-and-tenon construction, with tenons and wooden nail-heads exposed on the surface.
+This is an authentic handcrafted Tibetan chest with mortise-and-tenon construction and painted with natural mineral color pigments.
+This construction method is from Chinese influence since the 19th century.
+The brown lacquered top consists of two wood panels.
+Below the top is a narrow recessed neck with relief carving of gilded angular continuous-life design.
+The slightly protruding framework has stylized floral designs separated by orange molded struts.

-The front of this chest consists of recessed panels, six big square ones on the top and three taohuan panels at the bottom.
-Each square panel is decorated in the middle with a stylized floral medallion, with trailing floral design at each corner.
-The floral designs are in mineral colors of orange, blue, white touched with red and green.
-The taohuan panels are also decorated with similar floral design and colors.
-The framework separating all the decorated panels are painted like bamboo slats, colored green with bamboo-like cutouts sections painted orange.
-The green sections have floral motifs with gilded scrolling stems and stylized flower head in white.
-A set of panels on the top level , and one below act as doors to the interior storage space .
+The panels in front are recessed from the framework.
+There are six big square panels on the top and three narrow ones at the bottom.
+Each top panel has an orange background and decorated in the middle with a medallion with floriated design and trailing floral design at each corner.
+The floral designs are in mineral colors of orange and blue on a green background, primary colors used before the mid-19th century.
+The narrow panels at the bottom has a green background and are decorated with similar floral design and colors.
+A set of panels on the top level and one below act as doors to the interior storage space .
 The panels beside each set of doors are stationary.
 The doors swing open and shut on wooden pegs and can be lifted out by pivoting them to a 90-degree angle.